Police: Woman stabbed in store parking lot, attacker caught after crashing victim's car

 May 20—WILKES-BARRE — A stabbing in a grocery store parking lot Thursday afternoon shocked witnesses.

 One woman was hospitalized following the attack around 1 p.m. outside the Save A Lot store on South Main Street.
-The alleged attacker, who left behind three children, fled in the victim's car and was caught after crashing it in Plains Township.
+The alleged attacker, who left three children behind in the lot, fled in the victim's car.
+She was caught after crashing the vehicle in Plains Township.

 Witnesses describe scene